 During my schooling, I trained to teach and acquired skills such as how to apply theories of learning and development to teaching, use a variety of research-based teaching methods to address different learners effectively, and develop a reflective and purposeful approach to teaching.
 After graduate school, I worked as a teaching assistant and then adjunct professor in allied-health courses such as anatomy and physiology and injury assessment.
 During these ten years, I learned the value of a hands-on experience and cultivated universal teaching techniques geared towards the success of a diverse student body.
 Before coming to AJ, I also worked as a Science Learning Specialist (science tutor) for over five years for high school and college students.

-I’ve found that the skills I learned tutoring science also carry over to standardized tests like the SAT and ACT.
+I’ve found that the skills I learned tutoring science also carry over to standardized tests like the SAT and ACT, as well as coaching students on the development of their writing in their college application essays.
 As a teacher and a tutor, my goal is to equip students with successful skills and encourage them to take educational ownership.
 I think of tutoring, and subsequent learning, as a never-ending, intellectually engaging conversation.
 Therefore, I approach each tutoring session with a mission to foster active input from students.
 Together we can tackle confusing problems, practice testing techniques, and prepare for the future.
 The 1-on-1 nature of tutoring helps me to build an immediate rapport with students and gives me the chance to both tailor each session and demonstrate connections.